-Amended: [Insert date of amendment]
+Adopted: [Insert date of adoption] Amended: [Insert date of amendment]

-Note: Amendments to this document that were originally proposed in this rulemaking are shown in underline to indicate additions and strikeout to indicate deletions compared to the test procedures as amended December 17, 2008.
-Modifications to the originally proposed language made available in connection with this "15-Day Notice" are shown in double underline to indicate additions and double strikeout to indicate deletions.
-The second 15 day modified language now proposed by staff is shown in bold italic double underline to indicate additions and bold italic double strikeout to indicate deletions.
+Note: The proposed amendments to this document are shown in underline to indicate additions and strikeout to indicate deletions proposed by staff in the Notice of Public Hearing released December 5, 2008.
+The document in which the amendments are being shown is a version that was initially approved by the Board on March 27, 2008 for adoption as part of the "Rulemaking to Consider Adoption of the 2008 Amendments to the California Zero-Emission Vehicle Regulation."
+That rulemaking is not yet final.
+For that reason, the document text also includes two sets of proposed changes that the Board authorized staff to offer for public comment as part of the March 27, 2008 rulemaking.
+The first set of changes noticed as 15-day changes to the March 27, 2008 rulemaking version are indicated by double underline to indicate additions and double strikeout to indicate deletions compared to the test procedures issued with the 45-day notice for the Board hearing.
+The second set of 15-day changes to the March 27, 2008 rulemaking version are indicated by dotted underline to indicate additions and italies double strikeout to indicate deletions.
 Existing intervening text that is not amended is indicated by " ".
-Page numbers in the table of contents will be amended in the final complete version of these test procedures.
-To avoid confusion, all non-substantive changes to the table of contents compared to the test procedures as amended December 17, 2008, are noted in underline to indicate additions and strikeout to indicate deletions.

-- NOTE: This document is incorporated by reference in section 1962.1, title 13, California Code of Regulations (CCR).
+Page numbers in the table of contents will be amended in the final rulemaking if the proposal is approved by the Board.
+NOTE: This document is incorporated by reference in section 1962.1, title 13, California Code of Regulations (CCR).
 Additional requirements necessary to complete an application for certification of zero-emission vehicles and hybrid electric vehicles are contained in other documents that are designed to be used in conjunction with this document.
-These other documents include: - 1.
-"California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles" (incorporated by reference in section 1961(d), title 13, CCR); - 2.
-"California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" (incorporated by reference in section 1976(c), title 13, CCR); - 3.
-"California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" (incorporated by reference in section 1978(b), title 13, CCR); - 4.
-OBD II (section 1968, et seq. title 13, CCR, as applicable); - 5.
-"California Environmental Performance Label Specifications for 2009 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, and Medium-Duty Passenger Vehicles" (incorporated by reference in 1965, title 13, CCR); - 6.
-Warranty Requirements (sections 2037 and 2038, title 13, CCR); - 7.
-"Specifications for Fill Pipes and Openings of Motor Vehicle Fuel Tanks" (incorporated by reference in section 2235, title 13, CCR); - 8.
-Guidelines for Certification of Federally Certified Light-Duty Motor Vehicles for Sale in California (incorporated by section 1960.5, title 13, CCR); and - 9.
-"California Non-Methane Organic Gas Test Procedures," (incorporated by reference in section 1961(d), title 13, CCR).
+These other documents include:

+1. "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles" (incorporated by reference in section 1961(d), title 13, CCR);

+2. "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" (incorporated by reference in section 1976(c), title 13, CCR);

+3. "California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" (incorporated by reference in section 1978(b), title 13, CCR);

+4. OBD II (section 1968, et seq. title 13, CCR, as applicable);

+5. "California Environmental Performance Label Specifications for 2009 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, and Medium-Duty Passenger Vehicles" (incorporated by reference in 1965, title 13, CCR);

+6. Warranty Requirements (sections 2037 and 2038, title 13, CCR);

+7. "Specifications for Fill Pipes and Openings of Motor Vehicle Fuel Tanks" (incorporated by reference in section 2235, title 13, CCR);

+8. Guidelines for Certification of Federally Certified Light-Duty Motor Vehicles for Sale in California (incorporated by section 1960.5, title 13, CCR); and

+9. "California Non-Methane Organic Gas Test Procedures," (incorporated by reference in section 1961(d), title 13, CCR).